Robert H. Black BS, MS, MBA, PE

 Fidelity Total Bond Fund: FTBFX

-Alternate to fixed income: Vanguard Utilities ETF VPU
+Alternative to fixed income: Vanguard Utilities ETF VPU

 Second alternative: Vanguard Intermediate-Term Tax Exempt VWITX